Geonovum/KP-APIs/API-strategie-modules/batching/error-handling.md

       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>Invalid or unauthorized keys represent client input errors.
+         <p>Invalid keys represent client input errors.
 Rejecting the entire batch avoids returning mixed results that could confuse clients and ensures that request validation is strict and predictable.
 Including the list of failing keys helps clients identify and correct errors efficiently.</p>
       </dd>
       <dt>Implications</dt>
       <dd>
          <ul>
-            <li>Servers must validate all keys before processing and reject the batch if any are invalid or unauthorized.</li>
+            <li>Servers must validate all keys before processing and reject the batch if any are invalid.</li>
-            <li>Clients must ensure that all identifiers conform to the expected format and that they are authorized to access them before submitting the request.</li>
+            <li>Clients must ensure that all identifiers conform to the expected format before submitting the request.</li>
             <li>The error response may include an <code>invalidKeys</code> array or equivalent field to indicate which keys failed, enabling corrective actions.</li>
          </ul>
       </dd>